webplatform/docs/css/properties/border-top-color/index.md

 }}
 }}
 {{Notes_Section
-|Usage=<code>'''border-top-color: ''''''[''' ''
-&lt;color&gt;
-'' '''{{!}}''' transparent ''']''''''
-{1,4}
-''' '''{{!}}''' inherit</code>

-The color value can be a property keyword, an extended keyword, or a numerical value.
+|Usage=The color value can be a property keyword, an extended keyword, or a numerical value.
 The two property keywords are currentColor and transparent. currentColor is the ‘color’ property value from the parent object. transparent is shorthand for transparent black, rgba(0,0,0,0).

 The color value can also be a numerical value, such as one of the following: